 sed script or just tweak my select statement.
 Since this was a Windows box, and since it would be more convenient to have it done once, I created the following script:

 set pagesize 1000 linesize 150 heading off feedback off verify off trimspool on trimout on undef xid select timestamp from v$logmnr_contents where xid='&&xid' and operation='DDL'; column txt format a150 select REGEXP_REPLACE( REGEXP_REPLACE(sql_undo, 'insert into "SYS"."SOURCE$"("OBJ#","LINE","SOURCE") values (''[0-9]+'',''[0-9]+'',''','' ),''');$','' ) txt from v$logmnr_contents where xid='&&xid' and table_name='SOURCE$' and operation='DELETE';

 This produces nicely formatted the previous text of a procedure changed by the DDL with the XID extracted above.
 You can use it to recover from

 LogMiner is an extremely useful tool to investigate harm done to your databases, whether it was deliberate or not.
 In many cases you are able to use it for recovery too, even though it might not be directly available, as it was in this case.
 In this particular case, the client’s legal department is going after the saboteur, who will have to pay the consequences of leaving behind evidence of his mischief.

 If you are following my blogs, you might recall that I posted how Oracle LogMiner helped to track down suspicious password change.
 I will be posting more about LogMiner as I get to other interesting scenarios.

-One comment on “Forensic DBA: Oracle LogMiner Helps Detect Sabotage”
+One Response to “Forensic DBA: Oracle LogMiner Helps Detect Sabotage”